SOS (SZA album): Composition

-SOS is an album that blends R&B with hip hop and pop music.
+SOS is a multi-genre album, and many of the songs are combinations of R&B, hip hop, and pop.
+It also incorporates influences of folk, indie rock, and electronica music.
 The album samples sound references from soul, gospel, jazz and melodic rap.
-The sound of the album was described as "a varied palette", combining "surf rock" and "grunge" elements, alongside "her beloved lo-fi beats".
+SZA told Billboard that the sound of the album is "a varied palette", drawing on surf rock and grunge in parts alongside "her beloved lo-fi beats".
+It runs for 1 hour and 7 minutes (1:07), and according to TheGrio, it follows the tendency started by Chris Brown's 2017 album Heartbreak on a Full Moon of lengthier albums in the music streaming era.

 In Complex, she described the album's sound: "I have no idea what it sounds like to anybody else.
 I really don't know.
 It's so bizarre.
 It's weird that I can't put my finger on it.
 It's a little bit of everything."
 She added that some parts of the song had an "aggressive" sound whereas others were soft or balladic.
 During the Rolling Stone interview, she and Punch spoke in length about the album's composition.
 The inspiration in question was eclectic, drawing from jazz, alternative rock, "traditional" R&B, country, and hip hop.
-About the wide range of genres incorporated into the album, SZA said she did not care if her production choices made the album sound incohesive, because to her, "if you sound like you, your shit’s going to be cohesive.
+About the wide range of genres incorporated into the album, SZA said she did not care if her production choices made the album sound incohesive, because to her, "if you sound like you, your shit's going to be cohesive.
 Period."
 Punch commented: "It's a new chapter.
 She's not scared to try certain things now."

-Artwork
+Title and artwork

+The explanation behind the album title is threefold.
+SOS is a nod to the Morse code distress signal SOS, which is used in maritime navigation and is popularly interpreted as either "save our ship" or "save our souls".
+The other two reasons are rooted in SZA's names.
+Her stage name is derived from the letters of the Supreme Alphabet, according to which the letter "S" stands for Self and Savior.
+In real life, her friends call her by the nickname Sous, a shortening of her first name, Solána.

 On November 30, 2022, SZA posted the album cover on Instagram.
-She can be seen wearing a St. Louis Blues hockey jersey on the album cover.
 The cover is a reference to a 1997 photo of Diana, Princess of Wales, in a similar pose aboard a yacht during a trip in Portofino, Italy, surrounded by the Mediterranean Sea.
+On the cover, SZA wears a modified version of the St. Louis Blues hockey jersey, with her name on the back and the album title on the sleeves.
+The jersey was designed by SZA's Art director, Jass Bell, who also worked with her on merchandise and cover artwork for the album's three pre-release singles.